We love digital

 79% of the Top 500 retailers online have Facebook pages, with 53% of Facebook users having reached a retailers’ site through their Facebook page.
 In addition, 35% of online shoppers said they would likely make a purchase through the social media giant.
 This is despite only 12% of the top 500 retailers actually having apps and widgets to enable transactions through Facebook.

-As the diagram above indicates, over the past year, the official Facebook Pages of retailers have become more popular amongst US online buyers than traditional review sites and even other social media platforms such as Twitter.
+Over the past year, the official Facebook Pages of retailers have become more popular amongst US online buyers than traditional review sites and even other social media platforms such as Twitter.